Cloggedbat/Alvin-Clemens-portfolio-1.5/notes.md

 So starting out on this project I have layed out daily goals.
 If the daily goal is meet and I feel the need to continue that will be the plan.
+My finnal notes are at the bottom.
+Engoy!

 Day 1
 7/26